Woking: Transport

 The borough has good transport links to London and the wider south east region: It is linked to the national motorway network via junction 11 of the M25 and junction 3 of the M3.
-However, Woking is poorly connected by road to local towns in northwest Surrey and there are only two north–south routes for road vehicles across the London to Southampton railway line in the town centre, both of which suffer from congestion at peak times.
+However, Woking is poorly connected by road to local towns in north-west Surrey and there are only two north–south routes for road vehicles across the London to Southampton railway line in the town centre, both of which suffer from congestion at peak times.
 Addressing the capacity of the local road network was identified as a priority in the 2018 Woking Forward Programme, published by the county council.

 Woking railway station is to the south of the town centre.
 It is managed by South Western Railway, which operates all services.
 Trains run to London Waterloo via Clapham Junction, to Southampton Central and Salisbury via Basingstoke, to Alton via Farnham and to Portsmouth Harbour via Guildford or Eastleigh.
 South Western Railway also runs all train services from Brookwood, Worplesdon and West Byfleet stations.

 Woking town centre is linked by a number of bus routes to surrounding towns and villages in north and west Surrey.
 Operators serving the town include Carlone Buses, Falcon Bus, Stagecoach and White Bus.
 A RailAir coach service links Woking station to Heathrow Airport.

 The River Wey is navigable from Weybridge to Godalming and the navigation authority is the National Trust.
-The Basingstoke Canal is open for navigation from the Wey at Byfleet to Greywell Tunnel, when the water supply permits.
+The Basingstoke Canal is open for navigation from the Wey at Byfleet to Greywell Tunnel when the water supply permits.
 The navigation authority is the Basingstoke Canal Authority.
-The majority of the locks have set opening times and passage must be pre-booked.
+The majority of the locks have set opening times, and passage must be pre-booked.

 National Cycle Network Route 221 connects Pirbright to New Haw and runs alongside the Basingstoke Canal.
 Route 223, which connects Chertsey to Shoreham-by-Sea, passes through Woking, as does the "Woking and Egham link" of the Surrey Cycleway.
 In 2009, the borough council received funding to develop a 26 km off-road cycle network, resulting in the creation of 21 routes, collectively known as the "Planet Trails".
 The trails celebrate the area's connections to The War of the Worlds by H. G. Wells and each route is named after either a planet or a moon in the Solar System.
 A 9.8 km crater on the planet Mars was named after the town in 2006.

 The Fox Way, a 39 mi footpath that circles Guildford, passes through the south of the borough at Sutton Green and Worplesdon railway station.
 The E2 European long distance path runs along the towpath of the River Wey Navigation from Sutton to Byfleet.